spotify/ffwd-ruby/docs/writing-plugins.md

 With this we learn two new things.

 *FastForward plugins runs inside of EventMachine*, so in order to periodically do something we can use [EM::PeriodicTimer](http://eventmachine.rubyforge.org/EventMachine/PeriodicTimer.html).

+The **stopping** method is a benefit from using the **FFWD::PluginBase** class as a base.
-Plugins come with the **stopping** method which takes a block parameter, the provided block gets invoked anytime **Core** decides that our plugin should be stopped.
+The provided block gets invoked anytime **Core** decides that our plugin should be stopped.
-*Omitting this* would cause the timer to continue firing even though an input plugin is supposed to have been stopped having very strange effects.
+*Omitting this* would cause the timer to continue firing even though an input plugin is supposed to have been stopped which would have very strange effects.

-Now there is nothing about our plugin that is particularly interesting, if enabled it just generated the same metric every 10 seconds.
+There is nothing about our newly created plugin that is particularly interesting, if enabled it just generated the same metric every 10 seconds.

-In the next section we will talk about binding to a specified port and receive messages that way.
+In the next section we will talk about binding to a specified port and receive metrics over the network using FFWD's **protocol stack**.

 #### Input: Binding to a port